geoschem/GCClassic/docs/source/config/geoschem-config.rst

        # ... following sub-sections omitted ...

+The :command:`operations:chemistry` section contains settings that control how chemistry is done in GEOS-Chem Classic:

-.. option:: operations:chemistry:activate
+.. option:: activate

    Activates (:command:`true`) or deactivates (:command:`false`)
    chemistry in GEOS-Chem Classic.

-.. option:: operations:chemistry:linear_chemistry_aloft
+.. option:: linear_chemistry_aloft

    Determines how linearized chemistry will be applied in the stratosphere and/or mesosphere.
 (Only valid for :option:`fullchem`